shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ## Step 3: Obtain Ext JS Trial or Commercial

 1. Download the Trial version of Ext JS 6.2 from [here](https://www.sencha.com/products/extjs/evaluate/).
 You will get an email which contains the link to Ext JS 6.
 If you already own an Ext JS 6.2 license, please download it from [support.sencha.com](http://support.sencha.com) using your credentials
-2. Unzip the SDK into the SenchaTraining folder and change the SDK folder's name to ext.
+2. Unzip the SDK into the SenchaTraining folder and change the SDK folder's name to ext

 WARNING: When you unzip the folder, it will unzip as ext-6.2.x, you will need to rename it to ext

-When you are done, your folder structure will look like this:
+When you are done with this step, your folder structure will look like this:

 ```
 SenchaTraining/